3.6 Non-compliance Sanction Policy

 The dates of NCS terminations are tracked on the ACES WORK screen.
 It will list the months and years of a parent’s NCS case closures (these are the paid through months, so if it says 11/2010, that means the parent received TANF through 11/30/2010).
 It will also list the date the parent requalified for TANF benefits.

-It is extremely important that if a parent cures a sanction after deadline for the fourth month, that the WORK screen is corrected by removing that termination date.
+It is extremely important that if a parent cures a sanction after deadline for the second month, that the WORK screen is corrected by removing that termination date.

 Remember that these dates will tell ACES when to permanently disqualify someone from receiving TANF.